 At a Glance

-- Tasks: Lead and manage exciting visitor experience projects in museums and cultural sectors.
+- Tasks: Lead and manage exciting visitor experience projects in museums and heritage sectors.

 - Company: Join a globally recognised leader in placemaking and cultural experience design.

-- Benefits: Enjoy hybrid working, competitive salary, and a supportive environment focused on employee wellbeing.
+- Benefits: Enjoy hybrid working, competitive salary, and employee wellbeing schemes.

-- Why this job: Work on meaningful projects that shape cultural experiences across the UK and beyond.
+- Why this job: Work on meaningful projects that shape cultural experiences and make a real impact.

-- Qualifications: 8+ years in project management within design or heritage sectors; strong communication skills required.
+- Qualifications: 8+ years in project management within design or cultural attractions required.

 Location: Leicester HQ (Hybrid – UK & International Travel Required)